New York City Department of Education: Mayoral control status

-Mayor Adams retains control over the New York City Public Schools, due to state lawmakers granting two one year extensions, currently valid through the end of June 2022.
+Mayor Eric Adams retains control over the New York City Public Schools, due to state lawmakers granting two one year extensions, currently valid through the end of June 2022.

 The deal includes provisions which require release of more detailed budget information about the New York City schools, according to information sent out by Governor Andrew Cuomo's office.
 Lawmakers also agreed to give districts until the end of the year to negotiate details of new evaluation systems for teachers and principals.
 The deal also will allow charter schools to more easily switch between authorizers.
 That could mean the city's education department, which oversees a number of charter schools (but which no longer accepts oversight of new schools) could see some of these schools depart in the future for oversight by State University of New York or the New York State Education Department.

 Bullying lawsuit

 In April 2016, a group of 11 students and their families along with the non-profit organization Families for Excellent Schools, filed a federal class action lawsuit against the NYCDOE and Chancellor Farina, alleging that the department did not do enough to prevent bullying in schools.
 The basis of the suit claimed that the atmosphere inside New York City public schools was depriving students of their right to receive an education free of violence, bullying and harassment.
 In March 2018, the NYCDOE agreed to settle under the condition that it was required to report bullying incidents into an electronic system within one day, and that parents would also be able to submit school bullying complaints electronically.